 The Gogoplata is a sneaky submission technique that can be performed from the rubber guard position.
 This submission, on the other hand, necessitates a great degree of flexibility.

 Furthermore, the gogoplata technique is a powerful submission that almost always forces the opponent to give up.
-This is since it exerts a great deal of pressure on the opponent’s neck, leading him to tap out.
+This is because it exerts a great deal of pressure on the opponent’s neck, leading him to tap out.

 You’ll learn how to do the rubber guard gogoplata in the video below.
 Learn and improve your jiu-jitsu abilities.